- What is Shock Watch Indicator?

-After the concept, we can make a further discussion with the “G” in the shock watch indicator.
+Now, you have the concept.
+We can make a further discussion with the “G” in the g force indicator.

 Let’s take 7ms(G): 50G for example.
-In general, the gravity acceleration of the shock watch indicator will be accompanied by a time.
+In general, the gravity acceleration of the shock force indicator will be accompanied by a time.

 (1) 50G = 50*9.8 = 490 m/s^2 (acceleration)

 (2) 490 m/s^2 (acceleration) * 7 ms (passed time)